starling26/qa-challenge-automation/README.md

 ---

 Follow these steps to reliably install, run, and debug the test suite.
-Adjust BASE_URL and timeouts as needed for your environment..
+Adjust BASE_URL and timeouts as needed for your environment.